jameswilddev/react-native-app-helpers/services/StateStore/readme.md

 # `react-native-app-helpers/StateStore`

-A wrapper around AsyncStorage which adds:
+A wrapper around `expo-file-system` which adds:

 - Concurrency control.
 - JSON parsing and serialization.